 Mic Inputs Required

 The next thing you need to consider is the number of mic inputs on the audio interface.
 The mic inputs are the part of the device that connects the analog microphone to the computer.
-This is what gives your podcast a crisp and clear sound through your recording software.
-When purchasing an audio interface, you need to know exactly how many mic inputs are needed.
-The number of mics you need will depend on whether you are doing a solo podcast or whether you have other people on the podcast with you.
+This is what gives your sound a crisp and clear sound through your recording software.
+When purchasing, you need to know exactly how many mic inputs are needed.
+The number of mics you need will depend on whether you are doing a solo podcast or whether you have other people on the show with you.
 If you are doing a podcast with someone, or have guests joining you for interviews or discussions, you will need additional microphones.
-Ideally, each participant on the podcast should have one microphone and one input in the audio interface, so be mindful of this when shopping for an interface.
+Ideally, each participant should have one microphone and one input in the audio interface, so be mindful of this.
 You should also be aware that there are line-in inputs that can be used for instruments but this is likely only to be used by podcasters who are creating their own music to be recorded on the podcast.

 You must also consider the volt phantom power that is needed for your microphones.
 Some microphones are charged by 48 volt phantom power to help them run properly and deliver clear sound, so you should look for an audio interfaces that has 48 volt power.

 When choosing the right audio interface for your podcast, you should also consider the type and number of outputs required.
 Some podcasters use theirs to record and then playback the audio to check for clarity.
 This requires different types of input and output functions because when you record the podcast the sound is recorded on your computer.
 But in order to play it back the sound needs to travel from your computer and be processed before the sounds can be transmitted to your headphones or speakers.
 Most audio interfaces will have a headphone output as well as studio speaker outputs so that you can perform both functions, but this is something you will need to check when comparing different interfaces.